ryantd42/NY-Legislative-Git/2023/S2821B-2023/bill.md

- and family leave benefits in the employment of a covered employer  shall not be deemed, for the purposes of this article, to have such employment terminated during any period [he or she is] THEY ARE eligible to receive benefits under [section two hundred four of this article with respect to such  employment]  SUBDIVISION  TWO OF SECTION TWO HUNDRED SEVEN OF THIS ARTICLE AND WHO RETURNS TO EMPLOYMENT WITH A  COVERED  EMPLOYER  AND  AN EMPLOYEE  WHO  IS CURRENTLY RECEIVING UNEMPLOYMENT INSURANCE BENEFITS OR BENEFITS UNDER SECTION TWO HUNDRED SEVEN OF THIS ARTICLE AND WHO RETURNS TO EMPLOYMENT WITH A COVERED EMPLOYER SHALL BECOME ELIGIBLE FOR DISABIL-
+ and family leave benefits in the employment of a covered employer  shall not be deemed, for the purposes of this article, to have such employment terminated during any period [he or she is] THEY ARE eligible to receive benefits  under section two hundred four of this article with respect to such employment.
- S. 2821  3
+ S. 2821--A  3

- ITY AND FAMILY LEAVE BENEFITS IMMEDIATELY WITH RESPECT TO  SUCH  EMPLOY- MENT.
-AN EMPLOYEE REGULARLY IN THE EMPLOYMENT OF A SINGLE EMPLOYER ON A WORK SCHEDULE LESS THAN THE EMPLOYER'S NORMAL  WORK  WEEK  SHALL  BECOME ELIGIBLE  FOR  DISABILITY  AND FAMILY LEAVE BENEFITS ON THE TWENTY-FIFTH DAY OF SUCH REGULAR EMPLOYMENT.
-AN EMPLOYEE WHO IS ELIGIBLE FOR DISABIL- ITY AND FAMILY LEAVE BENEFITS IN THE EMPLOYMENT OF  A  COVERED  EMPLOYER SHALL  NOT  BE  DEEMED,  FOR  THE PURPOSES OF THIS ARTICLE, TO HAVE SUCH EMPLOYMENT TERMINATED DURING ANY PERIOD THEY  ARE  ELIGIBLE  TO  RECEIVE BENEFITS  UNDER SECTION TWO HUNDRED FOUR OF THIS ARTICLE WITH RESPECT TO SUCH EMPLOYMENT.
   § 4.
 Section 203-a of the  workers'  compensation  law,  as  added  by section  4  of  part SS of chapter 54 of the laws of 2016, is amended to read as follows:
   §  203-a.
 [Retaliatory] INTERFERENCE AND RETALIATORY action prohibited for DISABILITY AND family  leave.
 1. The  provisions  of  section  one hundred twenty of this chapter and section two hundred forty-one of this article shall be applicable to DISABILITY AND family leave.
   2. IT SHALL BE UNLAWFUL FOR ANY EMPLOYER TO INTERFERE WITH, RESTRAIN, OR DENY  THE EXERCISE OF, OR THE ATTEMPT TO EXERCISE, ANY RIGHT PROVIDED UNDER THIS  ARTICLE, INCLUDING: (A) FAILING TO COMPLY WITH THE  REQUIRE- MENTS  OF  SECTION  TWO  HUNDRED TWENTY-NINE OF THIS ARTICLE, SUCH AS BY FAILING TO PROVIDE AN EMPLOYEE WITH THE NOTICE  OF  RIGHTS  REQUIRED  BY SUCH SECTION; (B) FAILING TO PROVIDE AN EMPLOYEE WITH COMPLETE AND ACCU- RATE  INFORMATION RELATED TO THE SUBMISSION OF A CLAIM FOR DISABILITY OR FAMILY LEAVE BENEFITS, SUCH AS BY FAILING TO INFORM THE EMPLOYEE THAT IT IS THE EMPLOYEE'S RESPONSIBILITY TO  SUBMIT  THE  COMPLETED  APPLICATION MATERIALS  TO THE EMPLOYER'S INSURANCE CARRIER OR BY FAILING OR REFUSING TO PROVIDE THE EMPLOYEE WITH THE NAME OF THE EMPLOYER'S INSURANCE CARRI- ER AND/OR THE EMPLOYER'S POLICY NUMBER WITH SAID INSURANCE CARRIER;  (C) FAILING TO ACCURATELY COMPLETE AND RETURN TO THE EMPLOYEE THE DISABILITY OR  FAMILY  LEAVE APPLICATION PAPERWORK WITHIN THE TIME PERIOD SPECIFIED BY THE  CHAIR; (D) PROVIDING THE EMPLOYER'S INSURANCE CARRIER WITH INAC- CURATE INFORMATION ABOUT AN EMPLOYEE'S EMPLOYMENT AS IT RELATES  TO  THE EMPLOYEE'S  ELIGIBILITY  FOR  DISABILITY OR FAMILY LEAVE BENEFITS; (E) REFUSING TO ALLOW AN EMPLOYEE WHO HAS  REQUESTED  DISABILITY  OR  FAMILY LEAVE  UNDER  THIS ARTICLE TO BEGIN LEAVE UNTIL THE EMPLOYER'S INSURANCE CARRIER HAS APPROVED THE EMPLOYEE'S CLAIM FOR DISABILITY OR FAMILY LEAVE BENEFITS; (F) FAILING OR REFUSING TO CARRY DISABILITY  OR  FAMILY  LEAVE INSURANCE AS REQUIRED BY SECTION TWO HUNDRED ELEVEN OF THIS ARTICLE; (G) THREATENING  TERMINATION, DEMOTION, DISCIPLINE, SUSPENSION, OR REDUCTION OF  HOURS OR WAGES, REPORTING OR THREATENING  TO  REPORT  AN  EMPLOYEE'S SUSPECTED CITIZENSHIP OR IMMIGRATION STATUS OR THE SUSPECTED CITIZENSHIP OR  IMMIGRATION  STATUS OF A FAMILY MEMBER OF THE EMPLOYEE TO A FEDERAL, STATE, OR LOCAL AGENCY, OR  THREATENING  ANY  OTHER  ACTION  AGAINST  AN EMPLOYEE  SEEKING  TO TAKE DISABILITY OR FAMILY LEAVE THAT MIGHT REASON- ABLY DETER AN EMPLOYEE FROM EXERCISING A RIGHT PROVIDED UNDER THIS ARTI- CLE; OR (H) THREATENING OR TAKING ANY OTHER ACTION  THAT  MAY  HAVE  THE EFFECT OF PREVENTING OR DISCOURAGING AN EMPLOYEE FROM EXERCISING A RIGHT PROVIDED UNDER THIS ARTICLE.
   3. Nothing  in  this  section shall be deemed to diminish the rights, privileges, or remedies of any employee under any collective  bargaining agreement or employment contract.
   §  5.
 Section  203-b  of  the  workers' compensation law, as added by section 4 of part SS of chapter 54 of the laws of 2016,  is  amended  to read as follows:
- S. 2821  4

   §  203-b.
 Reinstatement  following  DISABILITY  OR  family leave.
 Any eligible employee of a covered employer who takes leave, INCLUDING LEAVE DUE TO A DISABILITY, under this article shall  be  entitled,  on  return from  such  leave,  to  be  restored  by the employer to the position of employment held by the employee when  the  leave  commenced,  or  to  be restored  to  a comparable position with comparable employment benefits, pay and other terms and conditions of employment.
 The taking  of  family leave  OR  LEAVE DUE TO A DISABILITY shall not result in the loss of any employment benefit  accrued  prior  to  the  date  on  which  the  leave commenced.
+Nothing  in  this  section shall be construed to entitle any restored employee to the accrual of any seniority or employment benefits
+ S. 2821--A  4

-Nothing in this section shall be  construed  to  entitle  any restored employee to the accrual of any seniority or employment benefits during  any  period of leave, or any right, benefit or position to which the employee would have been entitled had the  employee  not  taken  the leave.
+ during any period of leave, or any right, benefit or position  to  which the  employee  would  have  been entitled had the employee not taken the leave.
   §  6.
 Section  203-c  of the workers' compensation law, as added by section 4 of part SS of chapter 54 of the laws of 2016,  is  amended  to